wayscript/wsx_tools/services/sendgrid/send_email_form/README.md

 </p>

 You will need to place your sendgrid provided api token into your wayscript .secrets file.
-The name of this token will be placed in your app.py file ( line 16 )
+The name of this token should be sendgrid_api_token
 <p align="center">
   <img src="https://raw.githubusercontent.com/wayscript/wsx_tools/master/static/sendgrid/example_tokens.jpg" />
 </p>